OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

     </array>
 ```

-`canOpenURL` will always return `NO` for undeclared schemes, whether or not an appropriate app is installed.
-However, this restriction only applies to `canOpenURL`, **the `openURL:options:completionHandler:` method will still open any URL scheme, even if the `LSApplicationQueriesSchemes` array was declared**, and return `YES` / `NO` depending on the result.
+`canOpenURL` will always return"NO" for undeclared schemes, whether or not an appropriate app is installed.
+However, this restriction only applies to `canOpenURL`, **the `openURL:options:completionHandler:` method will still open any URL scheme, even if the `LSApplicationQueriesSchemes` array was declared**, and return "YES" / "NO" depending on the result.

 As an example, Telegram declares in its [`Info.plist`](https://github.com/peter-iakovlev/Telegram-iOS/blob/master/Telegram-iOS/Info.plist#L63 "Telegram's Info.plist Line 63") these Queries Schemes, among others: